open-mmlab/mmagic/docs/en/advanced_guides/1_models.md

 ## An example of DCGAN

-Here, we take the implementation of the classical gan model, DCGAN \[1\], as an example.
+Here, we take the implementation of the classical gan model, DCGAN \[2\], as an example.

 ### Step 1: Define the network of DCGAN

-DCGAN is a classical image generative adversarial network \[1\].
-To implement the network architecture of DCGAN, we need to create a new file `mmgen/models/architectures/dcgan/generator_discriminator.py` and implement generator (`class DCGANGenerator`) and discriminator (`class DCGANDiscriminator`).
+DCGAN is a classical image generative adversarial network \[2\].
+To implement the network architecture of DCGAN, we need to create tow new files `mmedit/models/editors/dcgan/dcgan_generator.py` and `mmedit/models/editors/dcgan/dcgan_discriminator.py`, and implement generator (`class DCGANGenerator`) and discriminator (`class DCGANDiscriminator`).

 In this step, we implement `class DCGANGenerator`, `class DCGANDiscriminator` and define the network architecture in `__init__` function.
 In particular, we need to use `@MODULES.register_module()` to add the generator and discriminator into the registration of MMEditing.